stemoutreach/CodeCreateLab/README.md

 ---

-## 📁 Level Pages
+## 📁 Labs 1-3

-Each level has its own page with:
+Each Lab has its own page with:

 * Learning objectives
 * Required materials